 During the years from the earlier BRT planning work in 2011, traffic conditions deteriorated greatly in Ulaanbaatar, worsened by motor vehicle fleet growth combined with highly inefficient intersections throughout the central area, and unreliable and slow public transport service.
 Bus speeds throughout the central area average less than 10km/hr from 8AM to 8PM on an average weekday.
 There have been no significant pedestrian or bicycle facility improvements since 2011.
 Parking management is somewhat less chaotic than in 2011, but is not used effectively to manage traffic demand or to raise much-needed revenues.
 In short, while in 2011 the city officials were only lukewarm about the possibility of BRT, by 2016 conditions had worsened so much that officials were very keen to act to improve the situation.
 Political will is strong, and the potential time saving and other benefits from a well-designed BRT in Ulaanbaatar are huge.

-In addition to the strong consensus on the need to drastically improve the public transport system, local agencies have a greater capability to implement the required reforms, and the city has excellent demand and speed data availability from the smart card system.
+In addition to the strong consensus on the need to drastically improve the public transport system, the city now has excellent demand and speed data availability from the smart card system.
 Smart card usage became mandatory in Ulaanbaatar on 1 April 2017, further enhancing what was already an excellent data source for BRT planning.